 The purpose of our Impact Grants is to provide funds for projects or programs that will have a positive impact on the community and that would not occur without the Foundation’s support.
 The Impact Grant will represent a significant component of the project’s overall budget, but preference will be given to projects that are able to leverage funds from other sources as a result of the Foundation’s grant.

-The John Howard Society of Fredericton, along with Fredericton Arts & Learning have been selected to receive the Fredericton Community Foundation’s Impact Grants for 2017.
-The awards are valued at $13,850 and $23,650, respectively.
+Family Enrichment and Counselling Inc., along with Partners for Youth Inc. have been selected to receive the Fredericton Community Foundation’s Impact Grants for 2018.
+The awards are valued at $15,000 and $10,000, respectively.

 Family Enrichment and Counselling Service Fredericton is a non-profit, community agency helping our vulnerable population since 1974.
 Over their forty-four years of operation they have been pleased to offer counselling services, educational programs and critical incident stress debriefing to the Greater Fredericton Area.

 They have been offering a variety of mental health services to children (using play-based therapy); counselling for couples; individuals; families; military members and a variety of EAP programs.
 With their professional and confidential services our counsellors can help with challenges involving abuse (physical; mental; emotional; sexual and financial); anger; anxiety; bullying (at work or school); depression; separation; divorce; parenting; relationship issues; grief; conflict resolution; self-esteem; stress and suicide.